carlmontanari/scrapli/README.md

       will likely be the focus of most development for this project, though I will try to keep the other transport drivers -- in particular ssh2-python -- as close to parity as is possible/practical.

+The last transport is telnet via telnetlib.
+This was trivial to add in as the interface is basically the same as SystemSSH, and it turns out telnet is still actually useful for things like terminal servers and the like!

 The final piece of scrapli is the actual "driver" -- or the component that binds the transport and channel together and deals with instantiation of an scrapli object.
-There is a "base" driver object -- `Scrape` -- which provides essentially a "raw" SSH connection with read and write methods (provided by the channel object), and not much else.
-More specific "drivers" can inherit from this class to extend functionality of the driver to make it more friendly for
+There is a "base" driver object -- `Scrape` -- which provides essentially a "raw" SSH (or telnet) connection that is created by instantiating a Transport object, and a Channel object . `Scrape` provides (via Channel) read/write methods and not much else -- this should feel familiar if you have used paramiko in the past.
+More specific "drivers" can inherit from this class to extend functionality of the
-    network devices.
-In fact, there is a `NetworkDriver` which does just that.
+    driver to make it more friendly for network devices.
+In fact, there is a `NetworkDriver` which does just that .
 This `NetworkDriver` isn't really meant to be used directly though, but to be further extended and built upon instead.
-As this library is focused on interacting with network devices, an example scrapli driver (built on the `NetworkDriver`) would be the `IOSXE ` driver -- to, as you may have guessed, interact with devices running Cisco's IOS-XE operating system.
+As this library is focused on interacting with network devices, an example scrapli driver (built on the `NetworkDriver`) would be the `IOSXE` driver -- to, as you may have guessed, interact with devices running Cisco's IOS-XE operating system.

 # Table of Contents